Code-Institute-Submissions/Real-Estate-Project/README.md

 In the system, there will be the following user functionalities:

 - Admin: has permission in all areas of the system.
-- Users: can search for properties filtering through the featured listings using the search box, in addition to being able to make an inquiry for a listing they're interested in.
+- Users: can search for properties filtering through the featured listings using the search box, in addition to being able to make an inquiry for a listing they're interested in, and like and/or comment on a featured listing.

 ### **User Stories**

 **User**
-- As a Site User I can register an account so that I can
+- As a Site User I can register an account so that I can access my dashboard.
-- As a Site User I can login the application so that I can manage my account.
+- As a Site User I can log in the application so that I can manage my account.
 - As a Site User I can filter a listing according to its price so that I can choose the one that best suits my budget.
 - As a Site User I can filter a listing according to its number of bedrooms so that I can choose the one that fits on my needs.
 - As a Site User I can filter a listing according to its location so that I can choose the one that are of interest to me.